Tag Archive | farmers’ markets

 Winter weather is in a rush to make its presence known here in northern North Carolina.
 Average nighttime low temperatures in October are in the 50’s F falling to the 40’s by the end of the month.
 In 2022, though, many nights were frosty.
 In this article, I’ll describe how enclosing the porch can add more growing space for sun-loving tender plants—those killed by freezing temperatures.

-I moved to this beautiful acre outside Elkin, in USDA plant hardiness zone 7b, in October, 2021.
+I moved to this beautiful acre outside Elkin NC in USDA plant hardiness zone 7b, in October, 2021.
 The average lowest extreme temperatures in winter are 5-10° F, with January the coldest month.
 That won’t stop most gardeners from finding ways to extend the growing season, and, in fact, encourages us to do so.

 Abnormally cold weather prompted me to gather all plants that would have been damaged or killed by frost.
 Both daytime and nighttime temperatures have fallen 10-20° below average on many days in October and November.
 On the other hand, we’ve also enjoyed a few shorts-and-tee-shirt days hovering well above average.